sorflow/cyber-intrusion-detector/README.md

 9. **Documentation**: README, configs, and code comments for maintainability

 **Missing piece**: I don't have automated retraining or model drift detection, which would complete the lifecycle.
 I'd add data drift monitoring (using Evidently AI) and scheduled retraining jobs.

----

-These answers demonstrate not just technical knowledge, but also production thinking, trade-off analysis, and awareness of real-world constraints in ML systems.